top of page

 Phone: (608) 288-2459

 About this resource: This is the local name for the Workforce Innovation and Opportunity Act, a program that seeks to more fully integrate states’ workforce and talent development systems to better serve employers and job seekers.
-This program serves low-income adults, low income barriered young adults, and individuals who have experienced a lay-off.
-WorkSmart will help with employment search and will assess if skills development is an option.
+WorkSmart will help with employment search and will assess if skills development is an option, including but not limited to:

 Who can use this resource?
 Low-income adults, low income barriered adults, and individuals who have experienced a lay-off.